spyrosthomo/Lab_Reports/README.md

 # Lab_Reports
 Contains all the reports of labs done in 3rd &amp; 4th years.

-For the data analysis MATLAB is mainly used and a bit of Python.
+For the data analysis MATLAB is mainly used and a little bit of Python.